ebresafegaga/cryptarith/README.md

 solution, so you don't search the whole tree (that's why it uses a `stream`).
 So it depends of how far the solution is in the search tree.

-If it so happens that the cryptarithmetic problem has more than one solution, and you want to get all of them you can use the function `stream->list` from `racket/stream` to get all of them.
-Note that this might take a while, as it performs an exaustive search.
+If it so happens that a particular cryptarithmetic problem has more than one solution, and you want to get all of them, you can use the function `stream->list` from `racket/stream` to do that.
+Note that this might take a while, as it performs an exhaustive search.

 ### How does this work?